-Warriors use a vast variety of augmentations, but there's a number of things that I have seen on the battlefield that you need to be aware of.
+Warriors use a vast variety of augmentations, but that you need to be aware of.
 Some high-end augmentations are available exclusively for combat, and you should know about them before you go onto a battlefield where you might tangle with them.